2018ik/2018ik.github.io/_wiki/romans.markdown

 ## Background

-The book of Romans shows Christ's person and work.
+Paul's epistle to the **Romans** shows Christ's person and work.
 It can be divided into eight sections: introduction, condemnation, justification, sanctification, glorification, selection, transformation and conclusion.

 ## Summary